 Putting the patient first applies to all aspects of the patient experience – including what goes on behind the scenes.
 Be honest and clear about the skills and proficiencies of the surgical team.
 Stay transparent with how things are working, documenting usage, utilisation, times in the OR and even complications.
 Report on everything from efficiency to safety and make the results visible across the system.
 Put updates in the hospital newsletter and in newspapers and online – let people know what you are doing and how it’s working.
 By putting patients first and focusing on true transparency, you’ll become the “go-to” hospital for patients in your area.

 When it comes to robotic-assisted surgery, technology is evolving so quickly that it requires healthcare organisations to stay focused on what matters most.
 For us, that means supporting hospitals and surgeons with a holistic approach, focused on the entire RAS program ecosystem.
 By developing a strong vision for the future, approaching each step with inclusivity and respect, and putting patients first, we can help expand what’s possible in robotic-assisted surgery.

 Refer to the Instructions for Use for detailed information regarding the instructions for use, indications, contraindications, warnings, precautions and potential adverse events.
-In Australia, Hugo™ Robotic Assisted Surgery System is currently indicated for certain Gynaecological and Urologic surgical procedures (Please refer to User Guide for a full list of specified procedures).
+In Australia and New Zealand, Hugo™ Robotic Assisted Surgery System is currently indicated for certain urologic surgical procedures, gynaecologic laparoscopic surgical procedures, and general laparoscopic surgical procedures.
+(Please refer to Hugo User Guide for a full list of specified procedures).